musfirah111/musfirah111/README.md

 <br>

 ## About Me

-Like the phoenix watching over this profile, I like taking things apart and rebuilding them stronger — which, most days, is just a fancy way of describing debugging.

 By day, I'm a software engineering student in Islamabad, Pakistan.
 By night — and most days too — I'm training models, wiring up automation pipelines, and trying to make machines sound a little less like machines.